All graphs have tree-decompositions displaying their topological ends: Definitions

-A vertex end $\omega$ is \emph{thin} if every set of vertex-disjoint rays belonging to $\omega$ is finite; otherwise $\omega$ is \emph{thick}.
-Diestel asked whether every graph has a tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion such that different thick vertex ends live in different parts and such that the ends of $T$ \emph{define precisely} the thin vertex ends.
-Here the ends of $T$ \emph{define precisely} a set $W$ of vertex ends of $G$ if in every end of $T$ there lives a unique vertex end and it is in $W$ and conversely every vertex end in $W$ lives in some end of $T$.
+A vertex-end $\omega$ is \emph{thin} if every set of vertex-disjoint rays belonging to $\omega$ is finite; otherwise $\omega$ is \emph{thick}.
+Diestel asked whether every graph has a tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion such that different thick vertex-ends live in different parts and such that the ends of $T$ \emph{define precisely} the thin vertex-ends; here the ends of $T$ \emph{define precisely} a set $\Psi$ of vertex-ends of $G$ if in every end of $T$ there lives a unique vertex-end and it is in $\Psi$ and conversely every vertex-end in $\Psi$ lives in some end of $T$, see \autoref{def_precisely}.

-Unfortunately, that is not true: In \autoref{counterexample_dist_all_ends}, we construct a graph such that each of its tree-decompositions of finite adhesion has a part in which two (thick) vertex ends live.
-Moreover, in \autoref{eg_against_thin}, we construct a graph that does not have a tree-decomposition of finite adhesion such that the ends of its decomposition tree define precisely the thin vertex ends.
+Unfortunately, that is not true; in \autoref{sketch_t2}, we construct a graph such that each of its tree-decompositions of finite adhesion has a part in which two (thick) vertex-ends live.
+In \autoref{thin_not_distinguished} we refine that construction by constructing a graph such that there live two thin vertex-ends in some part of every such a tree-decomposition.

-Hence the remaining open question is whether there is a natural subclass of the vertex ends (similar to the class of thin vertex ends) such that every graph has a tree-decomposition of finite adhesion such that the ends of its decomposition tree define precisely the vertex ends in that subclass. \autoref{undom_td} above answers this question affirmatively.
+Hence there remains the open question whether there is a natural subclass of the vertex-ends (similar to the class of thin vertex-ends) such that every graph has a tree-decomposition of finite adhesion such that the ends of its decomposition tree define precisely the vertex-ends in that subclass.
+Another question that arises in this context is: what is the largest possible natural class of vertex-ends such that every graph has a tree-decomposition distinguishing the vertex-ends in that class? \autoref{undom_td} above answers the first question affirmatively.
+In \autoref{concluding}, we show how \autoref{undom_td} can be used to obtain a satisfying answer to the second question.

 It is impossible to construct a tree-decomposition as in \autoref{undom_td} with the additional property that for any two topological ends $\omega$ and $\mu$, there is a separation corresponding to an edge of the tree that separates $\omega$ and $\mu$ efficiently, see \autoref{not_efficiently}.